-AGM Batteries have a low self-discharge rate of 3% and when compared to traditional lead acid batteries offer a much lower price per charge cycle.
-(Click on image bellow for pricing on different size AGM Batteries)
+AGM Batteries have a low self-discharge rate of 3% and when compared to traditional lead-acid batteries offer a much lower price per charge cycle.
+(Click on image below for pricing on different size AGM Batteries)

 Advantages of Lithium Batteries VS Lead Acid Batteries

 1. Lithium Batteries are 70% lighter than the same size lead acid battery.

 2. Orientation: can be mounted and operated in any direction.

 3. Rapid charge: a Lithium Battery can be fully charged in one hour from a completely dead battery.